 - Write things down.
 Write down when your boundaries are violated and how you react.
 This will help you find the boundaries you need to strengthen and prevent you from being exploited by others.
-Also, NIH studies have shown that journaling can aid you in the recovery process.
+Studies have shown that journaling can be very helpful throughout the recovery process.

 - Seek the help of others.
 Friends and family who fill your life with positivity can help you see the difference between healthy and toxic relationships.
 Rely on these friends for advice, emotional support, and company during and after you “break up” with a toxic person.

 - Have a neutral person present during the breakup.
 A therapist who has worked with you and the other person can be a useful individual who can help things from devolving into blame, negativity, or violence.
 Any neutral party can help you see the larger picture, but a therapeutic setting is often the best and safest one for exiting a toxic relationship.

 - Find a place where both of you are comfortable.
 The “breakup” conversation with a toxic person can be difficult, stressful, and even dangerous if the person has a history of abuse.
 Find a location to talk where you not only are safe, but also feel comfortable.
 Having such a space helps to reduce negative associations and emotions, as well as the sense of being “put on the spot.”